 "Oh, our masters know all about you.
 They've been watching you ever since you landed here."
 The boy replied, making an insincere smile.

-The duo was speechless at this, leaving the two guard boys to speak in unison, shadows covering their faces while smiling evilly:
+The duo was speechless at this, leaving the two guard boys to speak in unison and wave their arms toward the gate:

 "Go on.
 They're waiting for you inside."

 Hesitating for a moment, the duo had walked through the gates.
 Without warning, the black metal bars shut behind them, much to their surprise.
-Nocta jumped and let out a small squeal, only to have Lirus cover her mouth before anything could hear her.
+Nocta jumped and let out a small squeal, only for Lirus to put his finger to his mouth and make a shushing noise.

 They walked through unfamiliar territory, unsure of what could be waiting for them.
-It wasn't long enough before they came across a house-- a two-story building with several grey stone fences surrounding the sides.
-It wasn't very impressive looking, but it did have a quaint charm to it, with black metal lanterns lighting up the way to it.
-The moonlight glinting from above seemed to give the house an ethereal glow, making it all the more uneasy to approach.
+It wasn't long enough before they came across a house- a two-story building with several grey stone fences surrounding the sides.
+It's otherwise average look was juxtaposed by the unusual visage of black metal lanterns lighting up the way to it.
+The moonlight glinting from above gave the house an ethereal glow, making it all the more uneasy to approach.

 The duo decided to walk up to the front porch and knock on the door, still nervous about what could pop out at them.
 With the last knock, the door creaked open, making a sound that could make anyone cringe.